obada-foundation/obada.github.io/index.md

 ## The OBADA DAO

 The OBADA DAO (Decentralized Autonomous Organization) is a coalition of stakeholders from the IT asset disposition (ITAD) industry.
-THere are currently 25 DAO Members and we are processing a waitlist of 59 more.
+There are currently 25 DAO Members and we are processing a waitlist of 59 more.
 The DAO is capped at 101 members.
 Please see this links below.
 * [DAO Discussion Forum](https://forum.obada.io/)
 * [DAO Operating Agreement](https://www.dropbox.com/s/17hgdbl4e5mkuvw/OBADA%20DAO%2C%20LLC%20Operating%20Agreement%20%281.3.2022%29%20-%20Final%20-%20Used%20in%20Round%20A.pdf?dl=0)
 * [DAO Member List](https://www.obadafoundation.org/dao/members/)